U.S. Bank Stadium: An Arena Worthy of Hosting the Super Bowl?

 Side-bar-footer-forum

-The Vikings’ previous home was the Hubert H. Humphrey Metrodome, which hosted the team from 1982 until 2013 when it was closed and demolished to make way for the newer, updated stadium.
+The Vikings' previous home was the Hubert H. Humphrey Metrodome, which hosted the team from 1982 to 2013, when it was shuttered and dismantled to make way for the bigger, more modern stadium.

-The current stadium is unique not just thanks to its innovative design, but also because it is a top-level multi-purpose sports arena.
-As well as being the permanent home of the Minnesota Vikings NFL team, it also hosts various soccer and baseball events.
-In addition, the stadium has already played host to a series of world-famous music acts since it was opened, with many more booked to play over the coming months.
+The current stadium is distinctive not just due to its original architecture, but also because it is a premier multi-purpose sports arena.
+In addition to serving as the permanent home of the Minnesota Vikings NFL club, it also hosts a number of soccer and baseball games.
+Furthermore, since its opening, the stadium has hosted a number of world-renowned musical artists, with many more scheduled to perform in the coming months.

-However, while the action down on the field might well be the draw for many fans and attendees, the design and architecture of the structure itself is just as interesting.
+While the action on the field is undoubtedly appealing to many fans and guests, the structure's design and architecture are as intriguing.

 Stand-Out Design Features

-Designed by HKS Inc., the 38-acre site boasts 66,200 seats, 131 private suites, a Hall of Fame Museum and top-quality facilities for teams, coaches and fans alike.
-The building was designed to reflect Minneapolis, drawing exquisite design inspiration from the city’s individual culture.
-Coupled with unique Scandinavian influences (paying homage to the Vikings franchise), it’s no surprise that the completed U.S. Bank Stadium won the project international recognition with the Venue Project of the Year award in June 2017.
+HKS Inc. designed the 38-acre site, which includes 66,200 seats, 131 private suites, a Hall of Fame Museum, and high-quality facilities for teams, coaches, and spectators.
+The structure was created to reflect Minneapolis, pulling stunning design inspiration from the city's unique culture.
+With distinct Scandinavian features (paying respect to the Vikings franchise), it's no surprise that the completed U.S. Bank Stadium received international recognition as the Venue Project of the Year award in June 2017.

-Another feature worth a mention is the stadium’s roof.
-The inflatable roof of the old Hubert H. Humphrey Metrodome earned much criticism thanks to its susceptibility to bad weather, poor acoustics and high noise levels.
-On the other hand, the roof of the new U.S. Bank Stadium couldn’t be more different.
-As this is an indoor stadium, the roof is made of an innovative translucent material named ETFE.
-The roof lets in plenty of natural light while keeping the fans, players and field safe from the city’s worst weather – the perfect compromise.
+Another element to note is the stadium's roof.
+The inflatable roof of the original Hubert H. Humphrey Metrodome was heavily criticized for its sensitivity to adverse weather, poor acoustics, and high noise levels.
+On the other hand, the roof of the new U.S. Bank Stadium could not be more unlike.
+As this is an indoor stadium, the roof is built of ETFE, a revolutionary translucent material.
+The roof allows for lots of natural light while protecting the fans, players, and field from the city's harshest weather—the ideal compromise.

 Down on the Field

-While all this is well and good, for the players, the field is one of the most important elements of the stadium.
-The field is comprised of top-quality artificial turf, carefully maintained and lovingly looked after by a dedicated team of employees.
-Fun fact – the entire field contains more than 135 million individual blades of synthetic grass.
+While all of this is wonderful for the players, the field is one of the most crucial aspects of the stadium.
+The field is made of high-quality artificial turf that is meticulously maintained and lovingly cared for by a committed team of professionals.
+Fun fact: the entire field has almost 135 million individual blades of fake grass.

-Of course, it’s not just world-class sports teams that often prefer to play on fake grass as opposed to real grass.
-Nowadays, synthetic turf is becoming more and more popular for home and business use alike.
-Organisations like the Artificial Lawn Company are able to supply top-quality artificial grass at affordable prices, allowing you to have your very own piece of Super Bowl-standard turf in your backyard.
+Of course, it isn't just world-class sports teams who prefer to play on artificial grass rather than natural grass.
+Synthetic turf is increasingly popular for both residential and commercial applications.
+Organizations such as the Artificial Lawn Company may provide high-quality artificial grass at reasonable pricing, allowing you to have your own piece of Super Bowl-quality turf in your backyard.

-With just one more week to go, there’s not long left to wait until the lights go down and all eyes descend upon Minnesota’s shiny new stadium to watch the New England Patriots and the Philadelphia Eagles battle it out for a place in Super Bowl history.
-Of course, it’s impossible to say who will be victorious, but as the game gets underway, don’t forget to spare a thought for the incredible feat of architecture and engineering that is the U.S. Bank Stadium – the home of Super Bowl LII.
+With only one week until the lights go down and all eyes descend on Minnesota's gleaming new stadium to see the New England Patriots and the Philadelphia Eagles compete for a spot in Super Bowl history, the wait is nearly over.
+Of course, it's hard to predict who will win, but when the game begins, remember the tremendous achievement of construction and engineering that is the U.S. Bank Stadium, which will host Super Bowl LII.

 McLane Stadium stadium is also another stadium that truly stands out, don't forget to check it out.